 This museum has many surprises, each one as fun as the last!
 Visitors can see a replica of a 1960s-era police office, and enter a retro cinema entirely dedicated to the history of the Gendarmes, go along the Nationale 7 (the famous holiday route) riding shotgun in a 2 CV and Simca Aronde, party in St. Tropez, get acquainted with Romy Schneider and Brigitte Bardot in their digs during filming for And God Created Woman (1956) and The Swimming Pool (1968).

 St. Tropez is one of the world’s “it” places to get a party groove going.
-The nine venues here are sure to keep guests dancing and imbibing into the wee hours of the morning:
+These nine venues make up an electrifying nightlife that is sure to keep guests dancing and imbibing into the wee hours of the morning:

 Bar Du Port is one of the trendiest bars in all of St. Tropez.
 The bar has been renovated to a very high class standard with wood, leather, metal and marble all working in tandem to a modern, yet old-world ambiance.
 This cocktail bar also offers a great nightlife experience in the off season.
 A DJ spins funky house music and the party goes on into the small hours of morning.

 With a great location right next to the famous Place des Lices, Brasserie des Arts is a sleek and exclusive lounge bar with easy-on-the-eyes neutral tones.
-Classic is the defining word to define this place and the crowd is sleek and tanned.
+Classic is the word to define this place with the sleek and tanned crowd.
 The terrace is the ideal spot for sunning, sipping and basking in the Riviera glow.
 During the summer season the Brasserie stays open until 3 a.m. and has a chilled, glamorous vibe that’s truly tempting.

 For an all-round terrific experience, head to Ice Kube Bar.
 With multi-colored LEDs that bounce off towering ice sculptures, the ambiance here is surreal.
 When guests arrive, they can expect to receive a large Parka to help them stave off the cool temperatures.
 Once the entry fee is paid, guests get four vodka-based cocktails of their choosing.
 To get there when it’s lively, be sure to arrive between 10 p.m. and 1 a.m.